 In trophic mutualism, the partners are specialized in complementary ways to obtain energy and nutrients from each other.

 For example The cows and the bacteria.

 Cows cannot digest the plant’s cellulose.
-The bacteria present the in the rumens of cows helps in digesting plants cellulose.
-In reverse bacteria gets a food and warm environment, which is required for their growth and development.
+The bacteria present in the rumens of cows helps in digesting plants cellulose.
+In reverse bacteria gets food and warm environment, which is required for their growth and development.

 In defensive mutualism, one partner receives food and shelter and in return, it helps the partner by defending against the herbivores or predators or parasites.

 The aphids produce honeydew to the ants, which is carried to their nests at night for protecting them from the predators and escort.
 These aphids are carried back to the plant the next morning.
 In return, ants are benefited by assembling the aphid’s eggs and storing in their nest chambers to survive the cold winter months.

 In dispersive mutualism, one partner receives food in return for helping flower in transferring their pollen.